-Numerous meetings were held and coordination was conducted with the Oregon Department of Fish and Wildlife (ODFW), Oregon Department of Environmental Quality (DEQ), USFWS - Malheur National Wildlife Refuge (Malheur NWR) and Ecological Services, City of Burns, City of Hines, Oregon Water Resources Department (OWRD), Harney County Court, Harney County Chamber of Commerce, RAC, and adjacent BLM offices as well as with the Burns Paiute Tribe.
+Numerous meetings were held and coordination was conducted with the Oregon Department of Fish and Wildlife (ODFW), the Governor's Office through the SMAC liaison, Oregon Department of Environmental Quality (DEQ), USFWS - Malheur National Wildlife Refuge (Malheur NWR) and Ecological Services, City of Burns, City of Hines, Oregon Water Resources Department (OWRD), Harney County Court, Harney County Chamber of Commerce, SMAC, RAC, and adjacent BLM offices as well as with the Burns Paiute Tribe.
 A number of these groups received formal cooperating agency status in the process including the Burns Paiute Tribe, Harney County, City of Hines, City of Burns, Oregon DEQ, USFWS - Ecological Services and Malheur NWR, and ODFW.
-Representatives from the cooperating agencies participated in ID meetings conducted by the BLM as part of the RMP/EIS process.
+Representatives from the cooperating agencies participated in ID team meetings conducted by the BLM as part of the RMP/EIS process.